Ionfrigate12345/RimworldBetterAmbushesContinued/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=2365465416

-All credit to original user
+All credit to original authors Kangz of Memphis and Captain Muscles

 # New feature after 1.5 update: